 If you’re a larger business or enterprise…

-Cloud-based CRM software integrates with a significant amount of third-party applications and software like Gmail, Microsoft, and other email marketing solutions.
+Cloud-based CRM solutions integrate with a significant amount of third-party applications and software like Gmail, Microsoft, and other email marketing solutions.
 This makes it possible to keep the systems you already have in place, which helps your sales and marketing teams transition smoother into the new solution.
 The entire platform’s also backed up and stored in the cloud, which can dramatically cut costs.

 How to Tell if Your Business Needs It